Billions of bugs: Meet the cicada chasers trailing Brood X

 "I like contributing to scientific research," Mozgai says.

-The return of the periodical cicadas typically starts around early to mid-May (though it could come earlier) and runs through late June.
+The return of the periodical cicadas typically starts around early to mid-May (though sightings of adult cicadas have already been reported in at least three states), and it runs through late June.
 This year, Mozgai will head to western New Jersey and eastern Pennsylvania for an up-close look at his favorite insects crawling out from their subterranean hideouts.

 "There's an awesomeness to it because you're surrounded by thousands, maybe millions of these creatures that weren't there the day before," Mozgai says.
 "It's like an alien invasion, like being in a movie."